kayleyseow/CS-113/02. The Language of Mathematics/Chapter2Notes.md

   - Then _A_ - _B_ = {5,7,8}
 - Set difference is written with a minus sign
 - A formula: _A_ - _B_ = {_a_ ∈ _A_ | _a_ ∉ _B_}

+#### Drawing Pictures of Sets and Their Relationships
+- To do this, we must decide on a universal set
+- First note, that there is no such thing as “the biggest set”
+- Bertrand Russell discovered some weird things if we move in that direction
+- For example, should we allow a set to belong to itself?
+- This would certainly be bigger than the set itself
+- Following this path leads to all sorts of confusion
+- So, a universal set is somewhat artificial
+- We choose it ourselves
+- We don’t always need a universal set; only in some settings

+#### Getting Ready to Draw Those Pictures
+- So, we first need to choose a universal set
+- Let’s call it U
+- This will be our “biggest set”
+- Then we get a new idea:  the complement of a set
+- It is the set of all things in U that are not in X
+- An example
+- Suppose U = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10}
+- Suppose A = {1, 2, 6, 7, 8}
+- Then the complement of A, written Ā, is {3, 4, 5, 9 10}

+#### Actually Drawing Those Pictures
+- This picture is called a Venn Diagram
+- We start with something like this

+#### An Example
+- Let’s try an example
+- Can we draw the picture for this situation?
+- U = {1, 2, 3, 4, 5, 6, 7,8, 9}
+- A = {1, 2, 3, 5, 7, 9}
+- B = {1, 3, 6, 8}
+- We can use these pictures to solve problems
+- For example, p.
+62, #30

+#### Another Example
+- Let’s try another example
+- Students can take math and/or history and/or chemistry
+- 15 students are taking all three
+- 25 students are taking math and history
+- 25 students are taking math and chemistry
+- 35 students are taking history and chemistry
+- 75 students are taking math
+- 85 students are taking history
+- 100 students are taking chemistry

+#### Set Laws
+- There are some laws that pertain to sets
+- They are listed on p.
+59

+#### Partitions
+- Sometimes we need to break a set into parts
+- Also, we require that the parts don’t overlap
+- And, we also require that if you put the parts back together, you didn’t leave anything out
+- We call this a partition
+- For example
+- The sets {1, 3, 5} and {2, 4, 6} ARE a partition of {1, 2, 3, 4, 5, 6}
+- The sets {1, 3} and {2, 4, 6} are NOT a partition of {1, 2, 3, 4, 5, 6}
+- The sets {1, 3, 5}, {1, 2}, and {2, 4, 6} are NOT a partition of {1, 2, 3, 4, 5, 6}

+#### Extra Symbols
+- There are some symbols to represent unions and intersections of many sets
+- For example, to denote the union of five sets, A1, A2, A3, A4, and A5, we can write

+- We can do something similar for the intersection

+#### Combining Sets Continued, Again
+- There is still another way to combine sets
+- It is called the Cartesian product
+- If A and B are two sets, the Cartesian product of A and B
+- Is the set of all ordered pairs (x, y) with x in A, y in B
+- Is written A x B
+- Is read as “A cross B”
+- Notice that order matters
+- A x B is not the same as B x A
+- If we have three sets, then A x B x C is { (x, y, z) with x in A, y in B, z in C}
+- We call (x, y, z) and ordered triple
+- In general, we can have an ordered n-tuple

+#### Some Set Ideas Formally
+- Here are some formal ideas
+-
+-
+-
+-
+-
+- Actually, the arrows should point both ways
+- These are really definitions